WebAR-Studio/open-webar-sdk/README.md

 - 🛠️ SDK updates and support
 - ☁️ Optional hosting on Web-AR.Studio
 - 📈 Production-ready infrastructure
+- ❌ No watermarks, no forced branding, no vendor lock-in

 > A free tier with limited usage is available for getting started.